What Is Backflow? Understanding Its Causes and Risks

 Table of Contents

 While the name does not sound too terrible, backflow can be a serious hazard to your health.
-Backflow is a plumbing term that describes the unwanted flow of water in the opposite, unintended direction.
-If backflow occurs, potable water can become contaminated with wastewater.
-Wastewater can contain fertilizer/pesticides, human waste, chlorine from pools, and dirty water from sinks, dishwashers, and showers.
-Backflow can cause several issues by promoting corrosion of your pipes, creating leaks and create potential risks to your health.
-Bill Howe Plumbing, Heating & Air, and Restoration & Flood can provide installation and testing services to ensure you and your family are protected.
-Backflow usually occurs when the city’s water system is disrupted and/or turned off.
+So, what is backflow?
+In short, backflow is a plumbing term that describes the unwanted flow of water in the opposite, unintended direction.
+Backflow usually occurs when the city’s water system is disrupted and/or turned off, and it can get quite messy.

 Backflow Prevention Devices

-Backflow prevention devices can be installed in any number of places.
-For commercial properties and newer residential properties, there is a larger backflow prevention device that prevents wastewater from the property from entering the city’s water supply.
-These backflow prevention devices are required to be installed as close as possible to the water meter.
-This aids in eliminating the chances of an illegal connection being made between your meter and backflow device.
 The City of San Diego also requires that backflow devices be tested at the time of installation, whenever the connection is moved and on an annual basis.
 A certified Bill Howe backflow tester can perform the annual testing as well as any maintenance that may need to occur.
-The city cross connection department wants it within 3 feet of the city meter if possible.
-If put in other locations, the location must be approved by city cross connection department.
+The city’s cross-connection department requires that the device be installed within three feet of the water meter whenever possible.
+If put in other locations, the location must be approved by the city cross-connection department.

 Backflow prevention for your home is built into existing plumbing codes.
 A few of the most common fixtures are: